STMicroelectronics

 Acquisition in 2020

-Riot Micro, located in Vancouver, Canada, specializes in designing cellular Internet of Things (IoT) solutions.
-By leveraging established design techniques from Bluetooth Low Energy and Wi-Fi, the company develops wireless chipsets that optimize cost and power for LTE Cat-M and NB-IoT applications.
-These chipsets facilitate cellular connectivity for a range of current-generation applications, including smart metering and vehicle telematics.
-As a result, Riot Micro enables the creation of diverse smart objects, such as wearables, smoke detectors, parking meters, and traffic lights, contributing to the advancement of connected technologies in everyday environments.
+Riot Micro, located in Vancouver, Canada, specializes in designing cellular IoT solutions by leveraging established design techniques from Bluetooth Low Energy and Wi-Fi for applications in LTE Cat-M and NB-IoT.
+The company develops wireless chipsets that facilitate cellular connectivity for a range of current-generation applications, including smart metering and vehicle telematics.
+Riot Micro's technology enables the creation of smart objects, encompassing devices such as wearables, smoke detectors, parking meters, and traffic lights, effectively optimizing system cost and power consumption.

 BeSpoon